mrkkrp/lsa/README.md

 ## Features

-The program currently is capable to display the following parameters:
+The program is currently capable of displing the following parameters:

 * sample rate;
 * sample width;